Level3-REST/site/doc/patterns/list/editable.md

 `Profile: <http://level3.rest/patterns/list/editable#add-entry-resource>`

 A resource that will add an entry to the list.
-The Profile is undefined, but it is often a [Form](../../profiles/form.md) resource.
+The profile is undefined, but it is often a [Form](../../profiles/form.md) resource.

 ### adds-to-list